 The Native Title Act 1993 (Cth) (NTA) states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT).
-The CATSI Act is the law that guides how Aboriginal and Torres Strait Islander corporations are run.
+The CATSI Act guides how Aboriginal and Torres Strait Islander corporations are run.
 It includes guidance on:

 - the level of reporting required